The classical limit of quantum observables in the conservation laws of fluid dynamics: The conservation laws derived from quantum mechanics

 there holds

-where $a_0(\tilde x)\in\rset, a_n(\tilde x)\in\rset^3, a_{n,m}(\tilde x)\in \rset^{{3}\times 3}$. \end{lemma} That is, for a symbol that is a polynomial of degree at most two in the momentum variable the quantum evolution of the observable reduces to the classical evolution based on the Poisson bracket.
+where $a_0(\tilde x)\in\rset, a_n(\tilde x)\in\rset^3, a_{n,m}(\tilde x)\in \rset^{{3}\times 3}$. \end{lemma} The result is also known in the mathematics literature, cf. \cite[Remarks 2.6.9 and 2.7.6]{martinez}, and we include a proof of the lemma in Section \ref{sec_lemma}, since it is important for this work.
+The lemma shows that for a symbol that is a polynomial of degree at most two in the momentum variable the quantum evolution of the observable reduces to the classical evolution based on the Poisson bracket.
 The quantum observables for density, momentum and energy are based precisely on symbols which are degree zero, one and two, respectively, in the momentum variable.
 Irving and Zwanzig therefore conclude that the quantum observables satisfy analogous conservation laws as those for classical particle dynamics, namely: differentiation of the density and using \eqref{A_t_0}, Lemma \ref{class_reduct}, and the definition of $\hat p$ imply the conservation of mass

+where the first equality follows by the definition of the macroscopic density \eqref{qm_dens_def}, the second by the Heisenberg-von Neumann dynamics of quantum observables \eqref{A_t_0}, the third by Lemma \ref{class_reduct}, the forth by $\{ \HZ ,\rho_0\}=- \sum_n\nabla\eta(y-x^n)p^n=-{\rm div}_y p_0$ using \eqref{p_0_def} and the fifth by the definition of quantum time evolution \eqref{qm_time}.